zarr-developers/zarr-developers.github.io/index.md

 * Simple and fast serialization of NumPy-like arrays, accessible from languages including Python, C, C++, Rust, Javascript and Java
 * Multi-scale n-dimensional image storage, e.g. in light and electron microscopy
+* Gridded scientific data in various domains, such as CFD or Plasma Physics
-* Geospatial rasters, e.g. following the NetCDF / CF metadata conventions
+* Geospatial rasters, e.g. following the NetCDF data model
+* Checkpointing ML model weights.

 ## Features